Toumani Diabaté: Biography

-Diabaté comes from a long family tradition of kora players, including his father Sidiki Diabaté, who recorded the first-ever kora album in 1970.
+Diabaté was born on 10 August 1965 in Bamako, the capital of Mali, five years after the country had gained its independence from France.
+He came from a long family tradition of players of the kora, a 21-string west African harp-like instrument.
+His father, Sidiki Diabaté, recorded the first-ever kora album, in 1970.
+His mother, Nene Koita, was a singer.
 His family's oral tradition tells of 70 generations of musicians preceding him in a patrilineal line.
-His cousin Sona Jobarteh is the first female professional kora player to come from a Griot family.
-His younger brother Mamadou Sidiki Diabaté is also a prominent kora player.
+His cousin Sona Jobarteh was the first female professional kora player to come from a griot family.
+His younger brother Mamadou Sidiki Diabaté is also a kora player.
+According to Diabaté, a childhood illness resulted in his losing the use of his right leg, and he walked using a crutch.

+As a boy, Diabaté absorbed the griot culture around him and learned from watching his father and grandfather play.
+He recalled that his father's style involved combining the functions of bass line, melody, and improvisation, and Diabaté learned to play the kora that way.
+He was performing in public by the age of 13 and became one of the musicians in the backing group of jelimuso (female griot singer) Kandia Kouyaté.

-In 1987, Diabate made an appearance, on Ba Togoma, an album featuring his father's ensemble.
+In 1987, Diabaté made an appearance on Ba Togoma, an album featuring his father's ensemble.
 This was his opportunity to be heard outside his homeland.
 In 1988, he released his first album in the West, a solo endeavour entitled Kaira, recorded in one afternoon in London and produced by Lucy Durán.

-In addition to performing Malian traditional music, Diabaté has also performed and recorded in cross-cultural settings.
-He has collaborated with flamenco group Ketama, forming a combined group known as Songhai and releasing two recordings: Songhai I and Songhai II.
+Diabaté also performed and recorded in cross-cultural settings.
+He collaborated with flamenco group Ketama, forming a combined group known as Songhai and releasing two albums: Songhai and Songhai II.
 In 1999, Diabaté collaborated with American blues musician Taj Mahal on the release Kulanjan.
-MALIcool is a collaboration with American jazz trombonist Roswell Rudd.
-He also collaborated with the Icelandic popular musician Björk on her 2007 album Volta.
+MALIcool (2002) was a collaboration with American jazz trombonist Roswell Rudd.
+Diabaté also worked with Icelandic musician Björk on her 2007 album, Volta, and subsequently appeared with her at the Glastonbury Festival.

 In 1999, Diabaté released the album New Ancient Strings, a collaboration with Ballaké Sissoko.
 In September 2005, he released In the Heart of the Moon, for which he collaborated with Ali Farka Touré.
 The album went on to win the 2006 Grammy Award for Best Traditional World Music Album.
 On 25 July 2006, he released Boulevard de l'Indépendance, recorded with his Symmetric Orchestra.
 In the Heart of the Moon and Boulevard de l'Indépendance are both part of the Hotel Mandé Sessions, recorded by Nick Gold and released on World Circuit Records.
 Both Boulevard and Hotel Mandé are references to landmarks in Mali's capital city, Bamako.

-The Symmetric Orchestra, led by Diabaté, is composed of musicians (mostly griots) from across the old Mande Empire of West Africa, who play a mix of traditional instruments including the kora, djembe, balafon, and bolombatto, as well as modern ones like the guitar and electronic keyboard.
+The Symmetric Orchestra, led by Diabaté, is composed of West African musicians (mostly griots), who play a mix of traditional instruments including the kora, djembe, balafon, and bolombatto, as well as modern ones such as the guitar and electronic keyboard.